phobos2077/fo2_ecco/docs/ecco_readme.txt

 - add more challenge to the combat, barter and other aspects of the game (but without mandatory hardcore)
 - fix some stuff of the Restoration Project as well as vanilla game which I feel were broken
 - add more variety to the gameplay, mainly to the combat (but in line with original game design, you won't see OP weapons or other unicorns here).
-- keep everything as modular as possible, so the players can configure everything to their liking and modders can re-use parts of this mod in their own
+- keep things configurable and modular, so the players can tweak mod to their liking and modders can re-use parts of it in their own creations

 Main Highlights.